johandry/ipad4dev/RaspberryPi_Zero_W/02_headless_wifi.md

 ip addr show wlan0
 ```

 ## Initial setup

-Once logged in, you should inmediately change the hostname and the password of the user `pi`.
+Once logged in, you should immediately change the hostname and the password of the user `pi`.
 Then update and upgrade the system.

 1. Execute `sudo raspi-config` .
 Use the arrow keys, tab, enter and escape to navigate through the application